aliibrahim80/dalilcoin/README.md

 Dalilcoin address DiTnhYiCPSjzw8qX185j25FWeJjRL9fErf corresponds to Bitcoin address 1Ez6BBUGNrNqahWqF7kqzBp88fkBKfoRmj
 ```

-This means that if the Dalilcoin wallet has the private key for the
+This means that if the Dalilcoin wallet had the private key for the
 Bitcoin address 1Ez6BBUGNrNqahWqF7kqzBp88fkBKfoRmj, which is the same
 as the private key for the Dalilcoin address
-DiTnhYiCPSjzw8qX185j25FWeJjRL9fErf, then the Dalilcoin node can spend
+DiTnhYiCPSjzw8qX185j25FWeJjRL9fErf, then the Dalilcoin node could spend
 the 1.01 fraenks.
 Endorsements give a way to spend the 1.01 fraenks
 without importing this private key.